BeyondScheme/BeyondScheme.github.io/_posts/2017-02-13-make-virtus-dry-to-speed-up-api.md

 end
 {% endhighlight %}

-I added tests to cover cases when hash items is coerced into `VirtusItem`.
-There is also example when the `nil` is passed as items or when the `{}` is passed. `{}` is for a case when postgres items field has json type.
+I added tests to cover cases when hash items are coerced into `VirtusItem`.
+There is also the example when the `nil` is passed as items or when the `{}` is passed. `{}` is for a case when postgres items field has json type.

 {% highlight ruby %}
 # spec/node_spec.rb